faciolihenrique/henriquefacioli.github.io/_posts/2016-02-14-mousepad-configuration-arch.md

 {% endhighlight %}

-i've googled a little, and used synaptics references:
+i've googled a little, and used synaptics references.
+Got any doubt?
 {% highlight bash %}
 $ man 4 synaptics
 {% endhighlight %}

+it would be very nice receiving your synaptics configuration :)